-- 1. The City agrees to continue to furnish and maintain in proper working condition, those items or facilities now provided for all represented personnel, which are considered to be essential living conveniences.
+1. The City agrees to continue to furnish and maintain in proper working condition, those items or facilities now provided for all represented personnel, which are considered to be essential living conveniences.
 Items that will be replaced include but are not limited to mattresses, microwaves, refrigerators, tables and chairs, carpet, washers and dryers, heating and air conditioning systems, exhaust extraction systems, David Clark Communication Systems, and station fencing.
-The City agrees to repair or replace the above referenced equipment as soon as practical.
-The Fire Department must meet and confer with Local 145 on modifications of station sites and/or space utilization of station sites should such modifications impact working conditions. - 2.
-The City will provide the Union with a copy of the Capital Improvement Program as it relates to Fire Department facilities, when the City Council has approved the CIP budget. - 3.
-The City will ensure that employees are held reasonably accountable for their uniforms and related equipment, during their assigned shifts.
+The City agrees to initiate repairs or replace the above referenced equipment within one month of official notification of need.
+The Fire-Rescue Department must meet and confer with Local 145 on modifications of station sites and/or space utilization of station sites should such modifications impact working conditions.

-- 4. Nothing in this Article shall be interpreted to prevent the City from complying with applicable State health and safety laws.
+- 2. The City will provide the Union with a copy of the Capital Improvement Program as it relates to Fire-Rescue Department facilities, when the City Council has approved the CIP budget. - 3.
+The City will ensure that employees are held reasonably accountable for their uniforms and related equipment, during their assigned shifts. - 4.
+Nothing in this Article shall be interpreted to prevent the City from complying with applicable State health and safety laws.
 The City shall comply on a timely basis with applicable federal, state, and local health and safety laws.
 The City and Local shall jointly study National Fire Protection Association standards for training and equipment for future adoption. - 5.
 In the event that a repair should necessitate closure of a facility for more than 48 hours, on-site alternative accommodations will be made available.